jclark/rpi-cm4-ptp-guide/time-config.md

 ### Server without gpsd

-This uses `ts2phc` to handle the GPS NMEA output and then uses chrony with a PPS refclock.
+This uses `ts2phc -s nmea` to handle the GPS NMEA output.

 Create `/etc/linuxptp/ts2phc.conf` with the following: